 Other spectral indexes suggest other types of EMR production, e.g., synchrotron radiation or bremsstrahlung.

-The term emissivity index (β) refers to the spectral index minus two, basically comparing it to the low-frequency end of thermal emission.
+The term emissivity index (β) refers to the spectral index minus two, basically comparing it to the low-frequency end of the black-body spectrum.

 Radio astronomy makes much use of the spectral index, and the term radio spectral index is sometimes used to specify the spectral index in the radio regime.